top of page

 PWS - Professional Wetland Scientist # 3247

-Over the past two decades Rea has completed hundreds of botanical and ecological studies in the fields of plant ecology, wetland ecology, floristics, and rare plants.
-In fall of 2017, Rea founded Peak Ecological Services LLC in Nederland, Colorado, after a 17-year career at Western Ecological Resource, Inc., in Boulder, Colorado.
-In recent years, Rea’s main focus has been on completing large-scale (1,000+ acres) wetland mapping and rare plant surveys for Colorado ski areas and associated documentation for NEPA and the CWA.
-Rea is also the project manager for Pitkin County’s On-Call Ecological Services Team where she manages three sub-consultant firms and coordinates dozens of task orders with budgets.
-Rea regularly uses latest version of ESRI software (ArcGIS), Trimble and Garmin GPS units, and is well acquainted with the flora of Colorado and regularly contributes to iNaturalist and submits unique voucher specimens to local herbaria.
-Rea is an also an active member of the Colorado Native Plant Society, Society of Wetland Scientists, Gilpin County Planning Commission, and local noxious weed advisory boards.
+Over the past twenty-five years, Rea has conducted hundreds of botanical and ecological studies covering plant ecology, wetland ecology, floristics, and rare plants.
+In fall 2017, Rea founded Peak Ecological Services LLC in Nederland, Colorado, following a 17-year career at Western Ecological Resource, Inc., in Boulder, Colorado.
+Recently, Rea has focused on completing large-scale (over 1,000 acres) wetland mapping and rare plant surveys for Colorado ski areas, along with preparing related documentation for the National Environmental Policy Act and the Clean Water Act.
+Rea also acts as the project manager for Pitkin County’s On-Call Ecological Services Team, overseeing three subcontractors and managing numerous task orders with set budgets.
+Rea frequently uses ESRI software (ArcGIS), Trimble, and Garmin GPS units, and is well-versed in Colorado’s flora.
+She actively contributes to iNaturalist and submits unique voucher specimens to local herbaria.
+Additionally, Rea participates actively in the Colorado Native Plant Society, the Society of Wetland Scientists, the Gilpin County Planning Commission, and the local noxious weed advisory board.
+She is also a registered Professional Wetland Scientist.

 reba.jpg